Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 1. Mature Size & Growth Habit

 Dwarf is a relative term in the nursery world.
-Sky Pencil Holly grows to 8 feet tall but stays just 2-3 feet wide, while Golden Oakland can reach 15 feet in both dimensions.
+Gem Box Inkberry Holly stays a true 2-3 feet tall and wide at maturity, Sky Pencil Holly grows to 8 feet tall but stays just 2-3 feet wide, while Blue Princess can reach 12 feet in both dimensions.
 Always measure your intended space and buy a plant that fits its mature dimensions, not its pot size.

 2. Sunlight & Hardiness Zone

 Most hollies thrive in full sun but tolerate partial shade.
 However, winter survival depends entirely on your USDA zone.
-Blue Princess is reliably hardy in zone 5, while Soft Touch and Golden Oakland prefer the milder winters of zone 6 and above.
+Blue Princess and Gem Box Inkberry are reliably hardy down to zone 5, while Soft Touch prefers the milder winters of zone 6 and above.
 Check your zone before ordering to avoid winter loss.

 3. Pollination & Berry Display